 1 September 2010

-“As a former student of Rob (at University College Utrecht), I can unequivocally state that Rob has expert knowledge of the English language and that my English has greatly improved as a result of his teaching.
-Even after the course ended, I sometimes asked Rob to take a look at my work.”
+“As a former student of Rob [at University College Utrecht], I can unequivocally state that he has expert knowledge of the English language and that my English has greatly improved due to his teaching.
+Even after the course, I sometimes asked Rob to take a look at my work.”

 1 September 2010